 The following accommodation has been reserved for your group:

-Rooms are en-suite with a bath or shower, free wifi, air conditioning and tea & coffee making facilities.
+Rooms are en-suite with a bath or shower, free wifi and air conditioning.

 Please make sure you are happy with the chosen hotel as changes cannot be rectified after booking.